antublue/test-engine/FAQ.md

 ### Where is the `Extension` model/paradigm?

 Currently, there is no `Extension` model/paradigm.
-It's not yet been required/requested.

-If you feel this is required and can provide a real test scenario, please open an issue or discussion so it can be designed/implemented.
+Preliminary work has been done, but it hasn't been required/requested.

+Any implementation will most likely not be able to use Junit 5 extensions.